-We are delighted to be re-establishing our wide range of trips and visits such as the Economics trip to the Houses of Parliament, History visits to Auschwitz and to historic sites in London, theatre visits through both Drama and English, fieldwork in Geography and Biology and study visits in Media Studies and the Sciences.
+We are delighted to be re-establishing our wide range of trips and visits such as the Economics trip to the Houses of Parliament, History visits to Auschwitzand to historic sites in London, theatre visits through both Drama and English, fieldwork in Geography and Biology, study visits in Business and Media toDisneyland, Paris and university lectures in the Sciences.

-Our students have had the opportunity to take part in first aid training, learning vital skills for life.
 We also encourage students to consider the Extended Project Qualification (EPQ), which is highly regarded by universities and employers alike.
-Please refer to page 11 for further details of how we can support you with this.
+Please refer topage 11 for further details of how we can support you with this.

-If competitions are of interest to you, we take part in national Chemistry, Physics, Maths and Computer Science challenges as well as competitive essay projects in English and Humanities.
+If competitions are of interest to you, we take part in national Chemistry, Physics, Maths and Computer Science challenges as well as competitive essayprojects in English and Humanities.

 There is also the weekly in-house tutor quiz!
-Additionally, you could join our Debate Club where topical discussion takes place or the Russell Group or Chess Club.
+Additionally, you could join our Debate Club or the Russell Group where topical discussion takes place.